 A cement slab of sidewalk pushed upward by roots, a set of uneven stairs leading into a business, and a homeowner’s slanted porch—all three of these pose a tripping hazard to invitees, a term that describes all people legally allowed on a premises whether they are patrons or neighbours.
 If you were injured in a fall caused by uneven ground, you may be able to collect financial compensation from the business owner or property owner where you fell.
 At the time, the fall may have seemed like your fault due to clumsiness or a simple mistake, but chances are that there was a reason that you fell, and in many cases, that reason is due to uneven ground.
-Here at Preszler Law Firm, our Barrie uneven ground lawyers assist trip and fall victims of uneven, cracked, slippery, or otherwise hazardous ground.
+Here at Preszler Injury Lawyers, our Barrie uneven ground lawyers assist trip and fall victims of uneven, cracked, slippery, or otherwise hazardous ground.
 Whether you fell outside a convenience store or inside a mall, you have legal options for compensation that you should consider pursuing.

 The Financial Burden of an Injury Caused By a Fall